-To be able to execute queries, the SQL Server Database Engine must analyze the statement to determine the most efficient way to access the required data.
-This analysis is handled by a component called the Query Optimizer.
-The input to the Query Optimizer consists of the query, the database schema (table and index definitions), and the database statistics.
-The output of the Query Optimizer is a query execution plan, sometimes referred to as a query plan or just execution plan.
+SQL Server must analyze the statement before its execution.
+This leads to determine the most efficient way to access the required data.
+Component called Query Optimizer handle this analysis .
+Analysis input consists of the query, schema (table and index definitions) and statistics.
+Output generated is a query execution plan, referred to as a query plan or execution plan.

 SELECT COUNT(*) AS [Count], query_stats.query_hash AS [QueryHash], query_stats.statement_text AS [Text] FROM ( SELECT QS.*, SUBSTRING(ST.text, (QS.statement_start_offset/2) + 1, ( ( CASE statement_end_offset WHEN -1 THEN DATALENGTH(ST.text) ELSE QS.statement_end_offset END - QS.statement_start_offset)/2 ) + 1 ) AS statement_text FROM sys.dm_exec_query_stats AS QS CROSS APPLY sys.dm_exec_sql_text(QS.sql_handle) as ST ) as query_stats GROUP BY query_stats.query_hash, query_stats.statement_text ORDER BY 1 DESC